lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 # 2016

-## September - Getting outside my comfort zone for the first time
+## September - Leaving the comfort zone for the first time

 I stayed at Twitter for almost 4 years, experiencing its startup days and well into post-IPO grown-up phase.
 I ended up leaving because I grew frustrated with the increasing layers of middle management and bureaucracy.
+Of course it would have been much easier to stay for many more years, but I was craving a big change.

 I ended up co-founding a start-up with my then-roommate and (now still) good friend.
 We worked on it together for a year, went through the first ever batch of YCombinator Fellowship and eventually made it into 500 Startups.

 I made the decision to leave the startup shortly after we started 500 Startups, mainly because I was burning out.
-At this point I am 26 years old and had evaluated that I didn't want to spend the rest of my 20s living in a tech bubble and working on a startup.
+At this point, I am 26 years old and had evaluated that I didn't want to spend the rest of my 20s living in a tech bubble and working on a startup.
 I wanted to go out and explore the world and meet people who were on different journeys in life.

 ## November - Making a decision for myself